A dense, fudgey, chocolatey-cake like brownie…because sometimes you just can’t decide if you want a piece of cake or a brownie 😉

 - Put dry ingredients in a medium size bowl.
-Mix until the spices are evenly dispersed.
+Mix.

-- Put wet ingredients in a large bowl (only ¼ cup hot coffee).
+- Put wet ingredients in a large bowl (including chia egg).
 Whisk together until very smooth.

-- Slowly add flour mixture to the wet ingredients.
+- Add flour mixture to the wet ingredients.
 Fold the wet ingredients into flour mixture.
 Fold until everything is well combined.
-Add hot coffee tbsp by tbsp if your mixture is a bit too dry (I needed to add in two extra tbsps) Be careful not to over-mix!
+The dough will be thick!

-- Bake for forty minutes or until toothpick comes out clear.
+- Bake for twenty minutes or until toothpick comes out almost clear.

 - If you don't have cane sugar on hand use white or a light brown sugar.

-- If you are strict vegan or just don't have honey on hand you can also sub rice syrup, maple syrup or agave syrup.
-I made this with rice syrup once and it turned out equally as delicious!
+- If you are strict vegan or just don't have honey on hand you can sub your favourite kind of syrup (maple, agave, rice...)

-- If you are out of vinegar - you can just leave it out altogether - the flavour will not change but you will have a slightly denser cake!
+- If you are out of vinegar - you can just leave it out altogether (brownies will just be denser)!